Megumi Ohori: Personal life and public image

 On January 11, 2013, Hori Pro, Ohori's agency, announced that she has married screenwriter Tatsuya Kanazawa.
 On 12 January 2014, Ohori announced that she was pregnant with her first child in her blog.
 She later gave birth to her first child, a daughter via cesarean section on 17 June of the same year.

 Her catch phrase was "The Emperor of the Night" that she have been using since the AKB48 era, before that was "Super Loli Face" that was attached because she was seen younger than her actual age.
 During her time with AKB48 she was the oldest member as well as Kayo Noro.
-Although she was a classmate with Noro, Ohori is two months earlier on birthday, "Babā" was said to have been touched and being treated as the oldest, and was is the second senior member of SDN48 after the oldest Reiko Nishikunihara.
+Although she was a classmate with Noro, Ohori is two months earlier on birthday, "Babā" was said to have been touched and being treated as the oldest, and was the second senior member of SDN48 after the oldest Reiko Nishikunihara.

 Ohori is sometimes called "Sexy Tantō", but there are many episodes unique to that title, in an AKB48 Request Hour Set List Best 100 unit held at Shibuya-AX on 24 January 2008 appeared in a bikini appearance and surprised the audience and members while performing "Blue rose" and "Amai Kokansetsu", she made a surprise of her costume (nurse clothes, sukumizu, etc.) at "Oshi be tomeshi be to Yoru no Chōchō".